cnatale/ihtai2/README.md

 # ihtai2

+A tabular Q-Learning implementation, which includes adaptive pattern recognition.
+Patterns that are encountered more often will "split" into new patterns, allowing for increased definition around areas of pattern space that an agent experiences more often.

 ## Requirements
 Ihtai uses Memcached for nearest-neighbor search caching.
 It needs to be running in order for the server to work.